 On all other nights, we can eat bread if we want to.
 Tonight we are obligated to eat matzah instead.
 And the process has to be supervised by a Jew from the moment the wheat is cut from the shaft, and baked within 15 minutes of having been exposed to moisture, or it ain't Kosher.
-(Yo, 'sup wit dat?)
+(WTAF?)

 On all other nights, most of us would not eat any bitter herbs.
 Those of us who might would do so without considering them bitter, or even as herbs.
 Tonight we'll be eating bitter herbs at least once, calling them "bitter herbs," and making various concoctions with them.
-(Yo, 'sup wit dat?)
+(WTWTWTWTWTWTF?)

 Let's face it, on all other nights, many of us slouch.
 But tonight we are supposed to recline even if we have good posture, or our chairs are very uncomfortable.
-(Yo, 'sup wit dat?)
+(F!
+WTFFFF!
+FFFFF!)